Help Your Aging Parents Get Their Documents in Order — Without the Stress

 Creating a Maintenance Plan

-Document organization isn’t a one-time task—it requires regular updates.
+Document organization isn’t a one-time task — it requires regular updates.
 Creating a maintenance plan ensures everything stays current.

 A good plan includes annual or semi-annual reviews.
-Trustworthy’s automated reminders make it easy to schedule updates.
+Trustworthy’s reminders make it easy to schedule updates.
 Be sure to update documents after significant life events like marriage, divorce, birth, or buying a home.
 Changes in healthcare status and end-of-life wishes will also warrant a document update for things like POLST forms and advance directives.

 Don’t forget to update family members of any changes made, and ensure that the relevant people know how and where to access these documents when needed.
 This is when Trustworthy’s collaboration features are a game-changer.